Speaking Engagement | April.12.2018 - April.14.2018New York Marriott at the Brooklyn Bridge

 Annette’s community and professional activities include past service on the Northern District of California Patent Local Rules Committee, President of the Lafayette Elementary School PTA, and past membership on the Board of Directors of the Volunteer Legal Services Program and Board of Directors of the Bar Association of San Francisco for which she was chair of the Finance and Investments Committee.
 She also is a past member of the Board of Directors of the Legal Aid Society of San Francisco and the Board of Governors of the Association of Business Trial Lawyers, Northern California Chapter, as well as a past president of the Barristers Club.

 Our tech company clients survive and thrive by rapid invention and evolution, often faster than the law can keep up.
 Litigating for these companies therefore demands as much art as science.
 An industry that pulses with creativity and constant pressure to change needs an attorney who is part litigator and part visionary.

-Karen specializes in litigation that crosses the boundaries between traditional legal practices, and therefore requires inventive and strategic approaches.
+Karen focuses on litigation that crosses the boundaries between traditional legal practices, and therefore requires inventive and strategic approaches.
 These solutions, tucked in the creases between law and industry, are why leading technology and Fortune 500 companies hire Karen to resolve their most complex litigation matters.

 Over the past 36 years, Karen has first-chaired state and federal trials, and arbitrated more than a dozen disputes.
 She has managed intellectual property and commercial disputes for companies such as Oracle, NVIDIA, Netflix, VMWare and Levi Strauss & Co.